 Digital Video requires planning ahead, including reserving equipment and creating a timeline.

-Faculty, staff, and students can checkout cameras from Media Services for their digital video recording needs (log into Google Apps before clicking link).
+Faculty, staff, and students can checkout cameras from Media Services for their digital video recording needs.
+(Note: You need to be logged in to Google Apps to access this form.)
 Allow time in the reservation to recharge the battery for the next person.

 Faculty and staff can use the digital video stations at the back of FITS, which include two Macs running Final Cut Pro and iMovie.
 Please consult with FITS at firstname.lastname@example.org before beginning a project to ensure the best support possible.

 Students can use the Digital Media Lab's Mac DV station, which includes a console to capture video from mini DV tapes for university-related work.
 Other devices may be connected to this station to transfer video to a user's laptop.
-Please contact Jin Kim, Multimedia Development and Support Specialist, at firstname.lastname@example.org for more assistance.
+Please contact Jin Kim, Multimedia Development and Support Specialist, at email@example.com or (765) 658-1093 for assistance.

 Planning ahead when undertaking a digital video project helps ensure its success.
 We advise everyone to:

 - Create a timeline for the project.
 When is the final project due?
 Work backwards from that to ensure that the lengthy time for taping video, selecting clips, and editing video is planned accordingly.
-FITS and Student Technology Support can assist with timeline creation.
+FITS can assist with timeline creation.

 - Make sure to reserve the appropriate mic.
 If a person will be speaking, a lapel mic is advised.
-Don't film where wind or background noise will interfere with the main audio of the video.
+Do not film where wind or background noise will interfere with the main audio of the video.

 - Plan for project space.
-Digital video takes much file space.
+Digital video takes a lot of file space.
 We encourage users to buy an external drive to house the original video along with edited clips even if they are editing on personal computers.
-FITS and Student Technology Support can assist with an estimation.
+FITS can assist with an estimation.

-Faculty and staff can contact FITS at email@example.com and students can contact Student Technology Support at firstname.lastname@example.org for assistance in learning digital video recording and editing.
+Faculty and staff can contact FITS at firstname.lastname@example.org for assistance in learning digital video recording and editing.